OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-090.md

 ## Psalm 90:11

-> Who understands the power of Your anger
+> Who comprehends the power of Your anger
-> And Your fury, according to the fear that is due You?
+> And Your wrath, according to the reverence that is due You?

 ## Psalm 90:12

-> So teach us to number our days,
+> So guide us to count our days rightly,
-> That we may present to You a heart of wisdom.
+> That we may develop a heart of wisdom.

 ---

 ## Psalm 90:13

 > Return, Lord; how long will it be?
-> And be sorry for Your servants.
+> And have compassion on Your servants.

 ## Psalm 90:14

 > Satisfy us in the morning with Your mercy,
-> That we may sing for joy and rejoice all our days.
+> That we may sing for joy and be glad all our days.

 ## Psalm 90:15

-> Make us glad according to the days You have afflicted us,
+> Make us joyful according to the days You have afflicted us,
-> And the years we have seen evil.
+> And the years we have experienced adversity.

 ## Psalm 90:16

-> Let Your work appear to Your servants
+> Let Your deeds be shown to Your servants
-> And Your majesty to their children.
+> And Your splendour to their children.

 ---

 ## Psalm 90:17

-> May the kindness of the Lord our God be upon us;
+> May the favour of the Lord our God rest upon us;
-> And confirm for us the work of our hands—
+> And establish for us the work of our hands—
-> Yes, confirm the work of our hands.
+> Yes, establish the work of our hands.